A friend of mine asked me a question yesterday that had no simple answer and provoked a perfect excuse to write an article on a meaty subject.

 Integral to calculated risk taking is having the awareness that you can never do something alone.
 Once you realize this, it’s easier to implement long-term plans knowing you have a team to back you.
 Paramount to this is knowing when to expand your team.
 Don’t be afraid to set a goal to bring in a strategic partner to accelerate growth when the time is right.

 Additionally, don’t be a carbon copy of the company you’re striving to reach.
 You may want to be the next Google (who doesn’t?), but a common mistake entrepreneurs make is copying Google’s policies just because it works for them.

 Example: Don’t put a ping pong table in your office just because Google has one.
-This would be counter intuitive to a calculated risk.
-Guy Kawasaki, former chief evangelist at Apple and founder of Canva, has some amazing insight on this.
+This would be counter-intuitive to a calculated risk.
+Guy Kawasaki, the former chief evangelist at Apple and founder of Canva, has some amazing insight on this.

 “Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy.”